jamesclancy/SafeCardGame/README.md

             }

 ```
-Then I just ahve to call intitalizeGameStateFromStartGameEvent from my update swithc statement.
+Then I just have to call intitalizeGameStateFromStartGameEvent from my update match statement.

-Using the same draw function I can impement the draw event.
+Using the same draw function I can implement the draw event.

 ```
 let appendNotificationMessageToListOrCreateList (existingNotifications : Option<Notification list) (newNotification : string) =